Neofect/Communicator/README.md

 	}

 The subclass of `Device` must have a constructor which receives only one parameter of `Connection` class.
-This constructor is called by the framework during run-time.
+This constructor is called by the framework during runtime.

 First, implement the operation method.